stoyky/stoyky.github.io/content/blog/melee_tracing_ue5/index.md

 If all went well Visual Studio should pop up with the class you just created.
 Before we can add code to this class, we need to reparent the character we already have in the game.
 Search in the content drawer for "AnimationTestMap" and open this.
 It will present you with an empty map only containing the Kwang character.
-Hitting the left mouse button will start some attacking animations on the kwang character so you can see how it looks:
+Hitting the left mouse button will start some attacking animations on the Kwang character so you can see how it looks:

 ![Map](img/map.PNG)